Sentinal4D/cellshape/README.md

 cellshape-train -h
 ```
 ### 1. Train DFN autoencoder
 The first step trains the autoencoder without the additional clustering layer.
 Run the following in the terminal.
-Remember to change the `--cloud_dataset_path`, `--dataframe_path`, and `output_dir` to be specific to your directories.
+Remember to change the `--cloud_dataset_path`, `--dataframe_path`, and `--output_dir` parmaeters to be specific to your directories.
 Usually, this would require only changing the word `user` in these paths.

 ```bash
 cellshape-train \
 --model_type "cloud" \